 What is physical medicine and rehabilitation?

 Physical medicine and rehabilitation, or PM&R, is a very unique field because it entails orthopedics, radiology and neurology.
 Really, we are the specialists who restore function.
-So anytime someone has had any acute injury or chronic debilitating injury or condition, like lower back pain, tennis elbow or cubital tunnel syndrome, that has decreased function, our goal is really restoration of function.
+So anytime someone has had an acute injury or chronic debilitating injury or condition that results in decreased function – like lower back pain, tennis elbow or cubital tunnel syndrome – our goal is really restoration of function.

 What inspired you to get into this field?

-Monitoring people from the time of injury to full recovery is something that really fascinated me and in many fields, you don’t really get to see, when someone is injured, the progress that they make over time.
+Monitoring people from the time of injury to full recovery is something that really fascinated me.
+In many fields, you don’t really get to see, when someone is injured, the progress that they make over time.
 With PM&R, it gave me an opportunity to see the progress of patients with spinal cord injuries, traumatic brain injuries, sports injuries and more.